usnistgov/hyperspy_tutorial/instructions/index.rst

 While most HyperSpy users find Jupyter Notebooks and the programmatic interface to be the best for reproducible analyses, there is a graphical user interface available that can accomplish a number of tasks and allow you to quickly browse through multiple data files.
-To install it, run the following from the Anaconda
-Prompt:

-..  code-block:: bash

-    $ conda install -c conda-forge hyperspyui

-To start the user interface, run the command ``hyperspyui`` from the Anaconda Prompt after the installation is complete.
+To start the user interface, run the command ``hyperspyui`` from the Anaconda Prompt after the installation from the previous step is complete.

 ..
     Installation of ``tomotools``